Social Media and PR

 If your company chooses to ignore social media you do so at your own peril.
 The simple fact of today's PR climate is that social media isn't creating PR trends - it's giving business leaders tools to keep pace with trends that are redefining the way consumers relate to companies and the marketplace.

-In recent years, social media marketing companies like Alterian have sprung up to help small and medium-sized businesses navigate the social media landscape.
+In recent years, social media marketing companies have sprung up to help small and medium-sized businesses navigate the social media landscape.

 However, to get the most impact from social media marketing provider you'll first need to understand some of the changes and shifts that have made social media PR placement such an integral part of the business landscape: